Faizan-Ashraf/python-coursera/README.md

 - **Pure Functions – "No Side Effects"**
 A pure function is a function that:<br>
-✅ Always returns the same output for the same input.
+✅ Always returns the same output for the same input.<br>
 ✅ Does not modify global variables or change external state.<br>
 ✅ Has no side effects (e.g., no printing, no file/database changes).<br>